Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 }
 ```

 Note that we didn't have our classes implement any autotelic interfaces because we're not planning to use mocks.
-It may happen that we will need to substitute one of the services in tests, but it's not yet clear now, so we avoid unnecessary work (and design damage) until we're sure we need it.
+It may happen that we will need to substitute one of the services in tests, but it's not needed now, so we avoid unnecessary work (and design damage) until we're sure it's warranted.

-Although it's a rather simple project, this app already incorporates a decent amount of infrastructural complexity by relying on a 3rd party web service (GeoIP provider) as well as a persistence layer (Redis).
-This is a rather common setup which a lot of real-life projects can relate to.

-With a classical approach focused on unit testing, we would find ourselves targeting the service layer and possibly the controller layer of our app, writing isolated tests that ensure that every branch of code executes correctly.
+Although it's a rather simple project, this app already incorporates a decent amount of infrastructural complexity by relying on a third-party web service (GeoIP provider) as well as a persistence layer (Redis).
+With a classical approach focused on unit testing, we would find ourselves targeting the service layer and possibly the controller layer of our app, writing isolated tests that ensure that every code branch executes correctly.
 Doing that would be useful to an extent but could never give us confidence that the actual endpoints, with all the middleware and peripheral components, work as intended.

 Instead, we will write tests that target the endpoints directly.
 To do that, we will need to create a separate testing project and add a few infrastructural components that will support our tests.
-One of them is `FakeApp` which is going to be used to encapsulate a virtual instance of our app:
+One of them is the `FakeApp` class, which is going to be used to encapsulate a virtual instance of our application:

 ```csharp
 public class FakeApp : IDisposable